halibal/halibal/readme.md

 ## About Me

-As a frontend developer, I specialize in building responsive and user-friendly web applications using HTML, CSS, and JavaScript.
-I have experience working extensively with APIs to integrate backend functionality into web applications.
-I'm proficient in several frameworks and libraries including React JS, Redux Toolkit, React Router Dom, and Axios.
-I'm also familiar with various UI design tools, such as Figma, and have experience using Jira to manage the development process in an agile environment with scrum.
-With a strong work ethic and a passion for coding, I'm always eager to learn new skills and take on new challenges.
+As a frontend developer, I build responsive, modern websites that are easy to use.
+I've worked a lot with APIs for frontend integration and used Redux for managing state in e-commerce websites and admin dashboards.
+I know my way around with Figma, TailwindCSS and Bootstrap.
+Besides tech skills, I've led teams, coordinated git pull requests, and used Jira for fast and flexible projects.
+I work hard, love coding, and always ready to learn and face new challenges.

 <p align="center" style="text-align: center;">
     <a href="https://github.com/halibal">